ImPleby/SteamPlus/README.md

 # SteamPlus

-  ## Step 1) Create a new folder named "SteamPlus" and add it to your antivirus exclusions.
+  ## Create a new folder named "SteamPlus" and add it to your antivirus exclusions.
   - Create a new folder named `SteamPlus` and place it in a permanent location where it will not be moved.
 (If it does need to be relocated.
 Follow step 2)
   - Open **Windows Security** by typing it into the Windows search bar.
   - Navigate to **Virus & threat protection**.